PolyMath-Coder/IceCream-Production/README.md

 # IceCream-Production
-Checkout my recent work on production of IceCream using Pure JavaScript and nothing else
+Checkout my recent work on production of IceCream using the setTimeout function of Pure Asynchronous JavaScript and nothing else.